 Regardless of which definition is used, the basic principle is the same: a stock or index with a high short interest ratio has a high number of shares sold short and/or a low number available to trade.
 This means that if a sudden buying frenzy were to occur, short-sellers would have to frantically cover their positions.

 Now let’s delve deeper into each of these definitions.

 Short interest ratio as days to cover

-A high days to cover means that short-sellers would take a long time to unwind their positions if the price were to suddenly rise.
-A low days to cover means that short-sellers could easily and quickly cover their positions even if the price were to suddenly rise.
+A high day to cover means that short-sellers would take a long time to unwind their positions if the price were to suddenly rise.
+Low days to cover means that short-sellers could easily and quickly cover their positions even if the price were to suddenly rise.

 Short interest ratio as a percentage of float

-Another way of defining short interest ratio is as a percentage of float.
+Another way of defining the short-interest ratio is as a percentage of float.
 In this case, we calculate the ratio by dividing the number of shares sold short by the total number of shares available for trading (the public float).

 The NYSE short interest ratio

 Another definition of the short-interest ratio is the NYSE short interest ratio.
 Unlike the other versions of the ratio, this one refers to the entire U.S. stock market instead of just one particular stock.
 The NYSE short-interest ratio is calculated by taking the number of shares sold short on the entire NYSE and dividing it by the daily volume on the NYSE for the previous 30 days.